What is Egg Donation?

 How Do Egg Recipients Get Started?

 Recipient couples who are interested in pursuing egg donation should schedule an initial office appointment with one of the physicians at The Center for Advanced Reproductive Medicine & Fertility.
 At that time, the overall screening and matching processes, as well as the treatment protocols will be discussed.
 Once the couple decides to move forward with egg donation, they will then need to schedule a meeting with the office practice administrator, who will review with them in great detail the financial aspects involved, including any and all insurance related issues.
-Following this, and often on the same day, they will then meet with our egg donor Physician, and Nursing Staff, coordinators.
+Following this, and often on the same day, they will then meet with our egg donor Physician, and fertility coaches, coordinators.
 At those meetings, the specific screening and treatment processes will be reviewed in detail.
 In the case of anonymous donation, the coordinator will also present profiles on available donors whom we feel would be appropriate matches for you based on a “wish list” that you and your partner will create for us.
 Couples can review these profiles at their leisure, and once they decide to accept a particular donor, the treatment process will begin.
 Please note that while a great deal of thought and efforts are taken in the matching process, the recipient couple always has the final say in accepting or rejecting a particular donor.

 We always strive to keep the entire process of egg donation as simple, convenient, and stress-free as possible for all parties involved.
 The egg donation team (medical and business personnel) is readily available to answer all of your questions and address any issues you may have at any time.